dedis/dela/docs/mino.md

 It provides simple primitives to filter and get the list of addresses.
 Each implementation of Mino has its own address representation.
-Minoch uses Go channels and therefore uses string identifiers, whereas Minogrpc uses actual network addresses.
+Minoch uses Go channels and therefore uses string identifiers, whereas Minows uses actual network addresses.

 This interface can later be extended to add more information to the identity of